 Pages like this can work as a kind of “kitchen sink”, with examples of all the components you’re using, how they function, and how they’re styled.
 That’s actually what we did with our most recent release, Skuid Boston.
 Skuid Products & Application Engineer, Huyen York, created a fantastic page that shows each of the Boston features in action, with some text explaining how they work:

 With the role of Salesforce Admin growing to cover increasingly more disciplines, having the right tools at your disposal is critical.
 Finding ways to step up and skill up will help admins accomplish the ever-increasing list of requests.
-Learn more about how Skuid can help you supercharge your digital strategy by trying it for yourself.
+Learn about the apps Skuid users love to use.
+Watch our Apps that rock webinar now.